 Summary: UC Schools Application

 If you're applying to a UC school, you want to make sure you know every application step you need to complete.
-The most important UC application deadline to be aware of is November 30th.
+The most important UC application deadline to be aware of is November 30th (or December 1st if you started your application by November 30th).
 This is the last day you can submit your application.

 In addition to completing the application, you also need to submit your transcript and any additional materials your specific school and major require.
 UC schools are test blind currently, so they won't review SAT or ACT scores, even if you do submit them.
 You only need to submit one application regardless of how many UC schools you're applying to, but you'll need to pay a $70 application fee for every school.